DimitarGrozev5/expenses-go-1/readme.md

 ### Stage 3

 For Stage 3 a DB Node server is created, that will host individual SQLite files with the goal to make the system horizontally scalable.
 When the available server resources are spent, a new DB Node can be started.
 It will copy a part of the DBs and will handle interacting with them.
 At this stage the DB Controller will become a router that passes the incoming rpc requests to the apropriate DB Node and tracks Node usage so it can recomend a scale up or down.
 For this reason dedicated DB is needed, to store all of the user files and the Nodes.
+Also work on the admin cli is started.
+The Admin CLI is used to manage the controller DB.

 ## Project elements